 The JST contains numerous doctrinal contributions to the Bible.
 Moses chapter 1 is essentially a missing chapter from the beginning of Genesis.
 Numerous other passages contain lengthy doctrinal clarifications.
 One of my favorites is the expanded section in Genesis 14 where we learn of the priesthood power given to Melchizedek to bring his people into the presence of God.
 We will utilize the JST throughout our studies on this site, and I strongly encourage you to get a copy you can easily put your hands on.

-To utilize the JST in your studies, it will be helpful to have a copy of the book in some form (whether paper or digital).
+This is an amazing resource that sheds new light on some difficult or lacking sections in the scriptures.
+To utilize the JST in your studies, it will be most helpful to have a copy of the book in some form (whether paper or digital).
 Here are your options.

-Side-by-side comparison of the KJV and JST only showing Joseph’s changes (link)
+Side-by-side comparison of the KJV and JST only showing the verses Joseph changed (link)

 Full copy of the JST (link)